iota-community/ifttt/README.md

  ## 2. Customize the callback

-If a transaction is sent to one of your addresses, this action will trigger a callback.
+If a transaction is sent to one of your CDAs, this action will trigger a callback.
 By default, the callback prints the value of the transaction's `signatureMessageFragment` field to the console.

 To customize this callback, edit the following function in the `ifttt.go` file: